x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 > ```
 The possible first wave of users leaving the community.

-Also [this here](https://lwn.net/Articles/670324/) is a very well written collection of concerns about the change to merge-usr in Debian, being it a non subscription-based supported distribution of GNU/Linux.
+Also, [this here](https://lwn.net/Articles/670324/) is a very well-written collection of concerns about the change to merge-usr in Debian, being it a non-subscription-based supported distribution of GNU/Linux.
 > ```
 > I, for example, am afraid of having to merge /usr in existing systems
 > during upgrades, causing repartitions to be necessary.
 I am afraid of